BioJulia/PopGen.jl/docs/popobj_type.md

-For context, this is what `/test/testdata.gen` looks like without a custom `show` function 🤮 :
+For context, this is what `gulfsharks` looks like without a custom `show` function 🤮 :

 ![popobj_raw](img/popobj_raw.png)